How to Migrate Exchange 2013, 2016 Mailboxes to Office 365 – Comprehensive Guide

-We chose this Exchange 2016 to Office 365 migration tool because of its extensive features.
+We chose this tool because of its extensive features.
 The favorite feature of this tool is that you can migrate 200 mailboxes at a time, making the whole job easier.
-In addition, if data items fail during the migration process, when you rerun the migration, the tool will try to export these items again without creating duplicates
+Moreover, if data items fail during the migration process, when you rerun the migration, the tool will try to export these items again without creating duplicates

 Performing migration of data from the Exchange 2013, 2016 mailbox to Office 365 account, a solution is provided to users known as Hybrid Office 365 migration.
-By the aid of such techniques ability to perform migration and switching is available to the user.
-It is a five-step process for migration Exchange server.
+With the aid of such techniques ability to perform migration and switching is available to the user.
+It is a five-step process for migrating an Exchange server.
 The step-by-step scenario is listed below for Hybrid Migration: